ryoqun/price-action-analysis/2014y05m30d/eurusd-m5.md

 After the economic news release at horizontal line 8, the market quickly and strongly changed to the bull mood.

 At the end of the first bull spike 9, the bulls didn't exhausted.
 That means the bulls still didn't lose its all power.
 Then, a micro trading range 2 appeared, not a pullback.
 That means the bears were strong enough to resist the bull.
-Also, the trading was wide, signifing some volatility.
-The next possibilities wastrading range or even trend reversal.
+Also, the trading was wide, signifying some volatility.
+The next possibilities was trading range or even trend reversal.

-These two factores balances out each other.
-However at the end of the trading range 2, some time passed in the newfancy bull market.
+These two factors balances out each other.
+However at the end of the trading range 2, some time passed in the infancy bull market.
 That slightly tilted the odds to bulls.

 At this moment, I was ready to enter to the market to buy the position.

-Under such a conidtion, a high 1 setup bull bar 10 appeared with following characteristics:
+Under such a condition, a high 1 setup bull bar 10 appeared with following characteristics:

 1. It couldn't touch the moving average (bull)
 2. It tried to test the bull trend channel line 4 (bull++)
 3. The bar itself was a bear bar. (bear)
-4. It peneterated for very short of time under the rousely defined resistence line 7.
+4. It penetrated for very short of time under the roughly defined resistance line 7.

 The factor 2. was very important for position planning.
 However I didn't noticed it at the time of trading.

-Altough, the bull channel 5 and next bear channel 6 was somewhat hard to spot due to preceeding makert inactivity, both really were like textbook examples.
+Although, the bull channel 5 and next bear channel 6 was somewhat hard to spot due to preceding market inactivity, both really were like textbook examples.

 Such good patterns should never be overlooked, because the random market honors such coherent trader's mind very significantly.